2600hz/kazoo/core/kazoo_auth/doc/multi_factor.md

 4. If no MFA provider configuration was found, the auth request will be successful and a token will be generated as a normal auth-request as before
 5. If the MFA provider is disabled based on the configuration, a HTTP `401 unauthorized` error will be returned.
 6. Provider module will try to validate the request and settings and return a HTTP `401 unauthorized` if some parameters is invalid and provide an appropriate error message.
 7. If the request doesn't have a response from MFA provider (if there is no `multi_factor_response` inside the body of the request) it will generate the required information that the client needs to preform second-factor auth with the provider.
-Crossbar will reply a HTTP `401 unauthorized` with the payload simliar to this:
+Crossbar will reply a HTTP `401 unauthorized` with the payload similar to this:

 ```json
 {